keziah55/ExtraThesisMaterial/DetectorBank_development/README.md

 - **test_detector_bandwidth.py** uses methods defined in **detector_bandwidth.py** to find empirical values for the minimum detector bandwidth at various sample rates and damping factors.
 Figure 2.20 is plotted from data generated here.

+- **test_bandwidth.py** can be used to test that requesting a given bandwidth results in responses approximately 3dB below that of an on-centre minimum bandwidth detector.

 - **get_rise_relax_time.py** finds the rise and relaxation times, given in Figure 2.21 and Tables 2.8 and 2.9.